2023 Beijing Guoan F.C. season: June

 Guoan played Dalian Pro away on 9 June.
 Guoan conceded first 16 minutes into the game with Lobi Manzoki firing a header past Han Jiaqi.
 Right before the half time whistle, Guoan conceded again with Manzoki scoring double.
 In the 51st minute, a penalty was given against Guoan as Michael Ngadeu was judged to have impeded Lin Liangming by the referee on the field.
 After VAR review, however, the penalty was revoked due to Lin's previous foul.
 Guoan pulled one goal back in the 77th minute after pressing by Yan Yu forced Dalian's defender to concede an own goal.
 In the 84th minute, Kang Sang-woo was fouled in the Dalian penalty area and he converted from the spot, bringing Guoan level at 2–2.
 The game remained at 2–2 until the end with Guoan slipping to 7th place at the conclusion of matchday 12.

 On 11 June, the club relieved Stanley Menzo from his duties as the first team manager.
 Portuguese coach Ricardo Soares was announced as Menzo's replacement on 15 June.
 Soares' first game came on the 23 June in the Chinese FA Cup against lower-league opponent Zibo Qisheng.
 Soares opted for a rotation, resting all the foreign players.
 Guoan opened the scoring in the 9th minute as Yang Liyu finished off a Nebijan Muhmet cross from the right.
-The game remained 1–0 to the end, with Guoan qualifying to play against Qingdao West Coast in the forth round.
+The game remained 1–0 to the end, with Guoan qualifying to play against Qingdao West Coast in the fourth round.

 29 June saw Soares make his league coaching debut against league leader Shanghai Port at home.
 In what proved to be a heated match, Guoan would make a break through first in the 39th minute through Nebijan Muhmet.
 However, after a VAR review, Muhmet's goal was ruled out as he was judged to have been marginally offside.
 Just four minutes later, Lü Wenjun scored for Shanghai Port, giving them the lead at half time.
 In the 65th minute, Guoan conceded again from a stunner that scrapped in the goal via the right goalpost.
 In the 81st minute, Guoan pulled one back from Fang Hao as he capitalized on a Shanghai Port's defender's failure to clear the ball.
 However, Guoan was unable to make further inroads, and ended the game with a 1–2 defeat, the team's first home defeat since returning to the Workers' Stadium.